 In honor of National Watermelon Day, we’ll be sharing slices with our dogs.
-Yup, watermelon is one fruit that is not only safe to feed Fido, its high water content and hefty helpings of nutrients like potassium and vitamins A and C make it a wag-alicious choice for hot summer days like today.
+Yup, watermelon is one fruit that is not only safe to feed Fido, but its high water content and hefty helpings of nutrients like potassium and vitamins A and C also make it a wag-alicious choice for hot summer days like today.
 A couple caveats: pop out large seeds first as they could cause a blockage — small white ones are fine — and skip the green rind, which can be hard to digest.
 (Although one SWD pack dog with a nonstop appetite and an iron gut considers that part a delightful treat worth snatching from plates, and does just fine with them.)

 We did some digging to find out which other fruits are fine ‘n dandy for doggies.
 Tip: These options all freeze well, making them even more wonderful for warm weather and for stuffing Kongs and the like.